schrodingers-cat-T10/Intel_AQI/README.md

    - Provides a slider to toggle between live and dynamic AQI predictions.
 The AQI value is displayed at the top, and individual molecule values are shown inside dynamic bubbles.

 2. **Cloud Page**:
    - Predicts AQI values for a selected station.
-If values exceed moderate levels, it lists the industries that might be responsible and suggests ways to reduce pollution based on molecule analysis using an LLM.
+If values exceed moderate levels, it lists the industries that might be responsible and suggests ways to reduce pollution based on molecule analysis using an LLM which was qlora finetuned.

 3. **Graph Page**:
    - Allows visualization of AQI trends over a selected date range using bar graphs.
 This page helps track the city's air quality performance over time.